 Think experience more than exhibition, though: you walk through over 1,100 m2 of rooms & stations with each featuring something interactive or immersive (or both).

-I put on my safari hat and headed back into the Jurassic to discover stations that varied from simple moving projections to full-blown 5D fun.
+In August 2025, I put on my safari hat and headed out into the world to discover stations that varied from immersive projections to full-blown rail-gripping fun.

-- Interact with a screen velociraptor or excavate virtual dinosaur bones
+- Interact with a screen walrus or feed virtual penguins

-- Take a ride on a vehicle through an abandoned temple that led to some unanticipated encounters of the large reptilian kind
+- Take a ride on a vehicle through a safari with some close encounters of the animal kind

-The moving ride platform and surrounding film created a genuine theme park experience and perhaps counted as IMMERSIUM:WIEN’s highlight (again, the German commentary took nothing away from the fun).
+The moving ride platform and accompanying projections created a genuine theme park experience and perhaps count as IMMERSIUM:WIEN’s highlight.

-Paid upgrades to a standard ticket included a 5-minute VR ride, a souvenir photo and similar, but I only had time for the basic walkthrough (I’d set aside a good hour for that).
+Paid upgrades to a standard ticket included a short VR ride, a souvenir photo and similar, but I only had time for the basic walkthrough (set aside a good hour for that).

 As such, IMMERSIUM:WIEN makes a worthy addition to Vienna’s offerings for children and families.